itsa/itsa.github.io/_docs/io/index.md

 module: io
 itsaclassname: IO
 version: 0.0.1
-modulesize: 4.16
+modulesize: 4.34
-dependencies: "extend-js, ypromise (npm)"
+dependencies: "polyfill, js-ext, ypromise (npm)"
 maintainer: Marco Asbreuk
 title: Promised I/O
 intro: "This module consist of several submodule which provide easy IO.
 All submodules should be merged into IO to extend its features.
 The submodules have different (extra) sizes."